deedeebles/PYTHON-MACHINE-LEARNING/README.md

 Predict the employees that are prone to leaving next.

-Explain the reasons employees are prone to leaving after analyzing company X’s employee attrition dataset.

 ### Data Preprocessing
 Importing necessary python libraries such as numpy, pandas, matplotlib.pyplot and seaborn